-In 1769 Barbara von Planta acquired Schauenstein Castle for her adventurous son, Major Friedrich von Planta.
+In 1769, Barbara von Planta acquired Schloss Schauenstein for her adventurous son, Major Friedrich von Planta.
 He brought with him, probably from France, those delicious shepherd scenes painted on canvas in front of fine landscapes, which still adorn the walls of the hall in the east wing today and characterize its homely atmosphere.

-Soon the manor of the restless "Ziska", as Frederick of Planta was commonly called with his nickname, went to the envoy Peter Conradin von Planta.
-After his death, his widow had a boarding school turned the west wing into a boarding school where Romance and Italian-speaking students could prepare for entry into the cantonal school.
-But in 1840 the school was closed again, and Schauenstein was left to his fate until Peter von Planta bought it in 1865, who then also acquired the episcopal castle in 1876.
+Soon the manor of the restless "Ziska", as Friedrich von Planta was commonly called by his nickname, went to the envoy Peter Conradin von Planta.
+After his death, his widow turned the west wing into a boarding school where Romansh and Italian-speaking pupils could prepare for entry into the cantonal school.
+But in 1840 the school was closed again, and Schauenstein was left to his fate until it was bought in 1865 by Peter von Planta, who then also acquired the episcopal castle in 1876.

 Peter's most famous son, Robert, succeeded his father as owner on Schauenstein.
-He had the castle completely renovated in 1910-1912 and made it a popular meeting place for artists and scientists of renown and name.
+He had the castle completely renovated in 1910-1912 and made it a popular meeting place for artists and scientists of renown.
 The center of the witty circle was always the learned and hospitable landlord.
-A few years after Robert's death in 1937, Gaudenz von Planta sold the seat to Rudolf Schoeller in 1941, who sold it to Emser Werke in 1961.
-Today, the castle is run as a restaurant and hotel with 19 Gault Millau points by celebrity chef Andreas Caminada as an internationally acclaimed gourmet house.
+A few years after Robert's death in 1937, Gaudenz von Planta sold the seat to Rudolf Schoeller in 1941, who sold it to the Emser Werke in 1961.
+Today, the castle is run as a restaurant and hotel with 19 Gault Millau points by star chef Andreas Caminada as an internationally renowned gourmet house.

-Schauenstein Castle is used as a restaurant and hotel.
-The complex is located directly on the Burgenweg Domleschg.
+Schloss Schauenstein is used as a restaurant and hotel.
+The facility is located directly on the Burgenweg Domleschg.

 Accessible by Postbus.